xtsimpouris/imap-to-local-html/README.md

 - [Jinja2](https://jinja2docs.readthedocs.io/en/stable/) template for HTML export
 - [Bootstrap v4.4.1](https://getbootstrap.com/)
 - [Datatables](https://www.datatables.net) to support sorting and searching in all columns within a folder
+- [python-slugify](https://pypi.org/project/python-slugify/) so it doesn't matter any more what filenames attachments have.
+They will be always saved locally in whatever OS as invalid characters are slugified
 - Works with any IMAP/IMAPS account
 - Supports multiple IMAP folders
 - Tries its best to handle many encodings. `chardet` is also comes into play to try and identify missing cases